High Beach: The Church of the Holy Innocents

 replace the earlier church (St Paul's) which was located in Church Road around 1 mile away from the present church's location and had fallen into disrepair.
 The new church was designed by the architect Arthur Blomfield, and was built in the Early English style at the cost of £5,500.
 It was consecrated in 1883 and became the parish church in 1884.
 The 125 ft tower and spire contains 13 hemispherical bells cast at the Whitechapel Bell Foundry.

+The church is Grade II listed, giving it legal protection from unauthorised modification or demolition.

+In mid-2024, it was used as a filming location for Wake Up Dead Man, for scenes set in New York state.

 Notable residents

 In July 1837, poet John Clare's deteriorating mental disorder caused him to be admitted to the High Beach private asylum under the guidance of the enlightened Dr Matthew Allen.
 The poet, after suffering from depression, was invited as a guest to Allen's asylum.
 Clare spent four years at the asylum before escaping in July 1841.
 Alfred, Lord Tennyson lived at Beech Hill House from 1837 to 1840.
 During his short stay he may well have encountered Clare and other inmates.
 Tennyson was reported by a journalist as being "...delighted with the mad people...the most agreeable and the most reasonable persons he has met with."
 The lawyer William St Julien Arabin lived at Beech House, later renamed Arabin House.
 The mixed martial arts pioneer Edward William Barton-Wright lived at The Lodge, High Beech, in 1932.